itsdamslife/itsdamslife.github.com/index.md

 I started this developing this app to learn and understand basics of web development and intricacies of server-client.
 I used MEAN stack for this product.
 I was successful in implementing a web server which serves POST, GET, PUT and DELETE methods to add, read, modify and delete recipes.
 I also developed a generic front end using Angular which can be used for basic blogging and apps like this recipe.

 Yet to do: Integrate this server part and the front end, add authentication using passport.js to make it end-to-end usable.

+`Blog Diary`

+This is frontend application using local storage.
+Its main functionality is to record, edit and delete personal journals  or say notes.
+This project I started just to learn and understand the nitty gritties of Angular.js and how it works.

+Yet to do: Create a backend server to store data on remote machines and access it on mobile platforms.

 ### Header 3